 Telecommunications Telemedia Data Protection Act (TTDSG) Coming into Force on December 1, 2021¶

-According to our interpretation, when the TTDSG comes into force on December 1, 2021, the anonymous and pseudonymous INFOnline Measurement may only be loaded and executed if there is active consent from the user of your web page.
-The recently introduced census measurement may continue to be played out without the user's consent.
+According to our interpretation, when the TTDSG comes into force on December 1, 2021, the pseudonymous INFOnline Measurement may only be loaded and executed if there is active consent from the user of your web page.
+The introduced census measurement may continue to be played out without the user's consent.

 Transparency and Consent Framework (TCF) Adaptation of IAB Vendor 730 (INFOnline).¶